-The GTA downtown office vacancy increased 180 basis points to 13.6% in Q4-2022 as tenants relocated as a result of the supply of new office properties available, while the GTA suburban office vacancy increased 30 basis points to 19.3% in Q4-2022.
-The REIT's GTA suburban office portfolio experienced positive traction with 62,000 square feet of new leases and renewals and replacements completed in Q4-2022.
+GTA downtown office vacancy increased 160 basis points in Q4-2023 to 17.4%.
+However, physical building occupancy continues to increase with peak office days nearing 70% occupancy.
+The GTA suburban office vacancy decreased 30 basis points to 20.3%.
+The REIT's suburban GTA office portfolio experienced positive traction this quarter with the completion of 34,800 square feet of new leases and renewals.